-In order to maintain a high-level perspective on the industry and continually challenge ourselves to reach new heights, we turn to our Executive Advisory Board (EAB).
-Our EAB members are high-performing, accomplished individuals who are invaluable to our success.
+In order to maintain a high-level perspective on the industry and continually challenge ourselves to reach new heights, we turn to our Executive Advisory Consultants.
+Our consultants are high-performing, accomplished individuals who are invaluable to our success.
 They help provide a birds-eye view of the changing landscape of technology and serve as the backbone of Brewer Science.

 In the last 16 years, John Osborne has served on the boards of five publicly traded and two privately held technology companies.
 His professional career included senior management positions for two multinational companies, Philips Electronics and Lam Research.
 He began his career at Motorola in microchip manufacturing and has held P&L responsibilities with both Philips Electronics and Lam Research.